top of page

 Speech Lessons

-My speech lessons are mostly for my gender affirming voice students, but my techniques have also been applied to students who are just looking to improve their speech for their own teaching or public speaking.
+I've had trans students who want to change their voice into something more affirming for them, and I've had students who are not trans, but want to improve their speech for their own teaching or public speaking.
 Here are some things we work on in our lessons;

 Vowels